spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 | Best Params | max_depth : None, min_samples_split : 2, n_estimators : 100 | eta : 0.4, max_depth : None, n_estimators': 50 |
 | Best Accuracy | 0.953125 | 0.948438 |

-Note that although 'Best Accuracy' provides a different set of numbers, since this is a metric that includes scores during hyperparameter tuning i.e it is not purely based on unseen data, while Accuracy is purely based on unseen data, we go with Accuracy.
+Note that although the metric 'Best Accuracy' shows Random Forest has the Best Accuracy of 95.3% over XGB's 94.8%, this measure factors in train date during hyperparam tuning, while Accuracy only factors in test data i.e unseen data.
+Hence we base our decision on 'Accuracy'.
 XGBoost also outperforms in terms of execution time, which can be helpful if and when the dataset has large number of records.

 Another interesting observation is in the feature contribution difference across the 2 models - [Random Forest with PCA feature contribution](./images/RF_Gene_Contribs_2Model1.png) vs [XGBooster with PCA feature contributions](./images/XGB_Gene_Contribs_2Model1.png).
 Its unclear why the case and may require further deep dive to understand the tree splits.